algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/sow.md

 In alignment with the contractual terms, the work is expected to be completed under the following conditions:

 *Due to existing workload and deadlines, all personnel assigned to any Contract must be ready to work in close and frequent contact with the Client's personnel.
-The primary work location will be at the Contractor's facility.*
+The primary work location will be the Contractor's facility.*

 This arrangement ensures effective collaboration and communication between the Contractor's team and the Client's personnel, facilitating the successful execution of the project.

 ### Language of work

-All our interaction with and client, stakeholders and among the team will be done in **English**.
+All our interaction with the client, stakeholders and within the team will be done in **English**.

 ### Security requirements

-Non special security requirements.
+No special security requirements.

 ## Schedule